-Culture & Leisure
+Culture & Community

 - 18. Environment Matters; Safety Matters; Caring Matters by safeguarding existing culture and heritage facilities, and developing new ones where appropriate.
-Key investment priorities over the next 5 years are: - Provision of additional cremators, and renewal of existing at Gornal Wood and Stourbridge Crematoria, and provision of mercury abatement equipment at Gornal Wood.; - On-going upgrading of facilities and security of Parks and nature reserves; - Improvements to playing pitches and changing facilities as identified in the Playing Pitch Strategy; - Modernisation of Health and Fitness facilities within Leisure Centres; - On-going restoration of the Leasowes, including the provision of a new visitor centre; - Addressing access issues in all our public leisure facilities to ensure that the Council fulfils its obligations under the Disability Discrimination Act; - Feasibility study into the potential amalgamation of the Council's Glass Heritage facilities to create a single iconic Museum and Tourism facility; - Responding to the priorities emerging from the Black Country Sports Facilities Strategy - Development of Himley Hall North Wing; - Supporting Heritage Lottery Fund submissions for Priory Park and Monument, Mary Stevens Park and Wrens Nest National Nature Reserve
+Key investment priorities over the next 5 years are: - Provision of additional cremators, and renewal of existing at Gornal Wood and Stourbridge Crematoria, and provision of mercury abatement equipment at Gornal Wood.: - On-going upgrading of facilities and security of Parks and nature reserves; - Improvements to playing pitches and changing facilities as identified in the Playing Pitch Strategy; - Modernisation of Health and Fitness facilities within Leisure Centres: - On-going restoration of the Leasowes, including the provision of a new visitor centre; - Addressing access issues in all our public leisure facilities to ensure that the Council fulfils its obligations under the Disability Discrimination Act; - Feasibility study into the potential amalgamation of the Council's Glass Heritage facilities to create a single iconic Museum and Tourism facility; - Feasibility study into the development of a Sports Village complex for Dudley; - Responding to the priorities emerging from the Black Country Sports Facilities Strategy - Development of Himley Hall North Wing; - Provision of network of local leisure facilities, multi-use games areas, ball courts and play facilities; - Renovation of Priory Park and Priory Monument through Heritage Lottery Fund (HLF) "Parks for People" funding; - Implementation of Wren's Nest HLF Big Lottery projects subject to bidding success.